Anatomy of a Top CTO: Education & Work Experience, Salary, Essential Traits & Characteristics and More

 As companies spanning practically every industry today leverage technology in some form or another to improve or deliver products and services, more companies have a CTO or a similar technology executive on staff.
 Smaller organizations may have a CIO who handles the typical tasks of both CIOs and CTOs, for example.
 Large companies are more likely to have both a CIO and CTO as separate roles.

 Chief technology officers work for government agencies such as the U.S. Department of Defense and the U.S. Air Force, financial institutions, healthcare organizations, educational institutions, media companies, creative agencies, utilities, and more.
 Essentially, any company that uses technology to support customer-facing activities, whether that’s improving products or services, delivering products or services, or delivering technologies to customers, may hire a CTO.
+CTOs often work closely with company leaders to ensure that technology initiatives are aligned with the company's overall business goals and strategic objectives.

 In an article published at Forbes, Timour Procopovich explains, “Every company looking to implement software solutions needs one tech-savvy person who can make essential decisions around the technological aspects of the software.
 It’s important to have someone on the business’s side who understands both the nuanced needs the system should meet and the technological aspects of meeting those needs.”

 However, smaller companies may lack the budget to hire a qualified CTO.
 Some may have other executives who handle the typical CTO tasks, such as a CIO, but others don’t have a team member to make these vital decisions.
 In that case, Procopovich proposes an alternative: partner with a software vendor that can assume the CTO role.
 In other words, choosing the right software vendor can solve some of these issues for companies that don’t have a CTO.
 But who typically makes the decision on which software vendors to partner with?
 You guessed it: the CTO.
 The bottom line is practically every company needs a technology-savvy executive or partner who can ensure that technology investments are aligned with business objectives.
+Chief information officers are responsible for managing the IT department and overseeing internal operations, while CTOs focus on leveraging technology to enhance products and services for external customers.

 Yet another solution – as well as an opportunity for aspiring chief technology officers – is to hire a fractional CTO.
 A fractional CTO can act as a consultant who you can consult periodically, or they may have regular part-time hours.
 In fact, many businesses first hire professionals as fractional CTOs who end up helping them identify the best candidates and make a hiring decision when the company is ready to hire a full-time CTO.
 Of course, if both parties are in agreement, the company can also choose to hire the fractional CTO for the full-time role.